 An influencer might be the face of a campaign, a traffic generator, or – at best – a brand ambassador.
-But, it’s rare when a brand takes influencer insights and utilizes them as strategies for selling in China.
+However, it is rare when a brand takes influencer insights and utilises them as part of their strategy for selling in China.

 And that’s a shame.

-Remember: In China, fans aren’t bothered by sales in their content feeds like in the West.
+Remember: In China, fans aren’t bothered by sales in their content feeds as opposed to those in the West.
 Foreign companies often find this concept difficult to grasp because they perceive influencers as a type of internet celebrity.

 However, Chinese influencers are community builders who bring netizens together according to their interests and work tirelessly to keep these circles active and fun.